 The 9 Best Tire Repair Kits

 This wiki has been updated 35 times since it was first published in January of 2016.
 Worst case scenario?
 You're on your way to an important job interview when you get a flat tire, and you don't have a spare.
 With one of these tire repair kits, you can get back on the road reasonably quickly.
 We have included options that temporarily plug a leak so you can get to a shop, some that provide a more permanent fix, and some for motorcycles and bicycles, too.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes